Amazon Simple Storage Service controls

 For information on how to remove public access at a bucket level, see Blocking public access to your Amazon S3 storage in the Amazon S3 User Guide.

-[S3.9] S3 bucket server access logging should be enabled
+[S3.9] S3 general purpose buckets should have server access logging enabled

 Category: Identify > Logging